-Character Development Training Forums (CDTF) are a collaborative experience with representatives and instructors from the Congressional Medal of Honor Foundation and the Charles Coolidge National Medal of Honor Heritage Center presenting material and resources from their Character Development Programs.
+Character Development Mentor Training Forums (CDMTF) are a collaborative experience with representatives and instructors from the Congressional Medal of Honor Foundation and the Charles Coolidge National Medal of Honor Heritage Center presenting material and resources from their Character Development Programs.
 Qualified Foundation instructors present additional curricula emphasizing faith-based tools and models.

 • trainers in organized youth athletics,